phihag/mockmail/README.md

 Installation
 ============

-mocksmtp is written in Python 2.6+.
-Python 3.x is recommended. mocksmtp requires the pystache library.
+mocksmtp is written in Python 3.
+Legacy support for 2.6+ is maintained at the moment. mocksmtp requires the pystache library.

 To install mocksmtp on your system, run